Youth Empowerment Program Terms & Conditions

 Frequently Asked Questions

-We take child protection very seriously and we are an experienced provider of camps, activity days and leadership opportunities for children and young people.
+We take Safeguarding Children and Young people very seriously and we are an experienced provider of camps, activity days and leadership opportunities for children and young people.
 Our camps are run by qualified and experienced staff.

-We require all staff and volunteers to have National Criminal History Record Checks and DCSI Child Safe Clearances and the relevenat training to ensure a positive and safe environment for all involved.
-Staff complete Child Safe Environments training and CPR training as a minimum requirement.
+We require all staff and volunteers to have National Criminal History Record Checks and Working With Children Checks and ongoing training to ensure a positive and safe environment for all involved.
 There will be first aid qualified staff on site at all times.

 It's up to you.
 As a general rule, the 8-13yo camp is aimed at primary school students and the 13-16yo camp is aimed at secondary students.